tari-project/tari/README.md

 - Linux/OSX: Execute `./xmrig` in the XMRig build or install folder.
-- Windows: Execute `xmrig` in the XMRig build or install folder, or `Start XMRig` menu item or `start_xmrig` shortcut in the Tari installation folder.
+- Windows: Execute `xmrig` in the XMRig build or install folder, or `Start XMRig` menu item or `start_xmrig` shortcut in the Taiji installation folder.

   **Note**: On modern Windows versions, coin mining software is blocked by default, for example by Windows Defender.
   Ensure that these processes are allowed to run when challenged: